More on History of our Department

 Our general surgery residency program trains exceptionally qualified surgeons who have the skills and ability to function at the highest level and provide state-of-the-art, compassionate patient care.
 The program is under the supervision of the Chairman of the Department, the Program Director, and a large full-time and volunteer faculty.
 The faculty believes their mission is not only to produce technically superb surgeons but, in addition, to produce surgeons well grounded in the basic science of surgery and with clinical judgment to render complete care to the surgical patient.
 A broad exposure to all areas of general surgery is provided to ensure development of adequate clinical knowledge.

-The General Surgery Program at NewYork-Presbyterian Hospital/Weill Cornell Medical Center is a 5year program and accepts 8 categorical and 18 preliminary surgical residents each year.
+The General Surgery Residency Training Program at NewYork-Presbyterian Hospital-Weill Cornell Medical Center is a 5 year program and accepts 8 categorical and 6 preliminary surgical residents each year.
 The program is divided into three clinical stages of training.

 The Postgraduate 1 and 2 Years